 Wheels are built with Stan’s Flow EX rims (29.1mm wide), while 2.3-24″ tires are mounted tubeless.
 The rear hub is SRAM X7, an inexpensive sealed cartridge bearing unit.
 Front hub is Shimano 3D72 dynamo hub to Supernova E3 Pro lights front and rear.

 Additional details and customizations will be posted in the future.

-From town to country, the new Velo Orange Campeur is my main bike as I pass the winter in Albuquerque, New Mexico.
+From town to country, the new Velo Orange Campeur was my main bike while living in Albuquerque, New Mexico for the winter.
 With 45mm Schwalbe tires, the bike is capable of mild dirt road exploration, light trail riding in the Sandia foothills, and daily commutes.
-A Carradice Camper saddlebag and an Ostrich handlebar bag carries most of my stuff, although I look forward to a custom frame bag soon.
+A Carradice Camper saddlebag and an Ostrich handlebar bag carried most of my stuff in town, and on several short tours.